telemmo/telemmo/README.md

 If you want to help with the code, feel free to send a pull request.
 Please, check the [Contributor Guidelines (TO BE DONE)](#) before doing so.
 We are very open to any change that makes sense, we are also normally available on Telegram to talk about coding, new features and current features maintenance.

+We have issues tagged with "Implement it!" tag, this means that this issue is less complex than other ones that messes up with the game's core.
+If you are looking foward to help us make the game better, those issueas are a nice place to start!

 You can also contribute with server hosting costs and/or buy us a beer by donating to the following Bitcoin address:

 ```